Covid’s affect on wrestling scene

 We will look more at Fight Underground in the future.

-After Extreme Rules, WWE will air another episode of The Last Ride about The Undertaker.
+After Extreme Rules, WWE aired another episode of The Last Ride about The Undertaker.

 AEW picking up steam